I hate my job.~Evander Hunter

 - Fifth Seat Councilmember

-After the Council, there are the Elite Hunters.
+Below the Council, there are the Elite Hunters.
 I hate to say it, but this is where I’m ranked.
 Yup.
-I’m the top tier short of being on the Council.
+I’m a tier short of the Council.
 But you’re probably wondering why being an Elite bothers me.

 Well, I’ll tell you why: Elites are assassins.
 That’s right, assassins.

 Elites do what regular Hunters don’t: They are assigned a dangerous target and are sent to kill them—with or without proof of the crimes they are being accused of.
 Nine times out of ten, they’re guilty.
 It makes you wonder about the tenth.

 Underneath Elites, there are the regular Hunters.
 While Elites work individually on assignments, Hunters work in squads of four.
 Sometimes, they’re assigned to an Elite Hunter, although not all Elites are responsible for a squad—I’m not.
 When assigned to an Elite, they work as a team of five on middle-rank missions.
 They are tasked with general policing of the Magical Community and patrol certain parts of the city to look for anything suspicious.
 Sometimes, all it takes to deter rogues is the presence of guild mages.

 Hunters are also employed in Norm government agencies and other such places—like actual police stations and fire departments.
 This is to stop information leaks as quickly as possible.
 Such as, say a Norm calls the police about a magical disturbance.
 The call would be handled by a Hunter, and they would be sure to discredit it as quickly as possible by contacting the guild, allowing us to tamper with the scene and catch the rogue as quickly as possible.